lailabougria/workshops/designing-event-driven-processes/README.md

 - How to deal with out-of-order events seamlessly
 - How to test workflows and troubleshoot issues where it matters most: in production!

-To get the most out of this workshop, some basic messaging knowledge is expected, including understanding message brokers and messaging patterns like Request-Reply and Publish-Subscribe.
-Get ready to dive into design exercises in small groups and unlock the secrets of messaging's real-world superpowers!
+To get the most out of this workshop, basic messaging knowledge is expected due to the limited time available.
+This includes understanding message brokers (like Azure Service Bus, RabbitMQ, or other broker technologies) and messaging patterns like Request-Reply and Publish-Subscribe.

+Throughout this workshop, we'll dive into different design exercises in small groups, where you'll mostly need pen and paper.
+Code examples and exercises will be provided as additional material to showcase the use cases discussed during the workshop.

+Join me and unlock the secrets of messaging's real-world superpowers!